lowrycito/handbook/pages/study-manual-general-handbook-26-temple-recommends.md

 ## Introduction

 Entering the house of the Lord is a sacred privilege.
-Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
+Ward and stake leaders encourage all members to be worthy of and have a current temple recommend even if they do not live near a temple.

 Church leaders make every effort to see that all who enter the house of the Lord are worthy to do so (see Psalm 24:3–5).
 Authorized priesthood leaders